zedeckj/C-REPL/README.md

 A plain keyboard interrupt works as well.

-Function defintions are not allowed, since everything is run in `main`
+By default, everything is run in the `main` function.
+This leads to defining top level declarations causing an error.

 ```
 >> int foo(int x) { return x * 2; }